shizopudge/word-pronunciation/README.md

 # Word Pronunciation

 an app for pronunciation of words.
+ONLY ANDROID.

 ## Screenshots